Pete Cammock

 “The Purpose and Strategic priorities and the wider support that Leadership lab have provided both individually and with DLT and SLT’s feels really good to me.
 It’s also something that we’re taking to the wider NGO sector now as a basis for greater collaboration.
 And now we can all work more effectively.
 So some good work in that space.”

-This feels to us like a successful change process in a really challenging environment.
-The
+This feels to us like the start of a successful change process in a really challenging

-holistic approach outlined in Figure Two is part of the reason for its success.
-Many change
+environment.
+The holistic approach outlined in Figure Two is part of the reason for its

-leadership processes emphasise strategy implementation, or culture shaping or leadership
+success.
+Many change processes emphasise strategy implementation, or culture shaping or

 commitment, energy and expertise of the managers, clinicians and staff.
 The co-design